PhilipQuirke/SkyCombAnalystHelp/README.md

 ![User Interface](./Static/UIExample.png?raw=true "User Interface")

-The raw and derived data and the visualisations can be saved on disk as a video and/or as a spreadsheet (for further analysis).
+The raw and derived data and the visualisations are saved on disk as a video and/or as a spreadsheet (for further analysis and re-use).

 # Usage

-## Input files
+## Select Video
-Supported drone input is 1) two videos and two flight logs (recommended), 2) a video and flight log or 3) a video file
+For a given drone flight, SkyCombAnalyst can process 1) two videos and two flight logs (recommended), 2) a video and flight log or 3) a video file

-After the program starts up, the input video(s) can be chosen and loaded via the "Select video" button.
+After the program starts up, an input video can be chosen via the "Select video" button.
 Alternatively a input video name can be specified in the App.Config setting "InputFileName".
 This will be automatically loaded on start up.

-[Drone](./Drone.md) provides more detail on the input videos, their contents and accuracy, obtaining ground elevation data, and how to view all this metadata.
+[Drone](./Drone.md) provides more detail on the input videos, their contents and accuracy, obtaining ground elevation data, and how to view this metadata.
-Also recommended config settings for specific drone types.
+It also recommends config settings for specific drone types.

 [Usage](./Usage.md) provides more detail on flying drone data collection missions.